grpc/grpc-swift/Examples/Simple/Xcode/README.md

-# Sessions, a Swift gRPC Sample App
+# Swift gRPC Sample App

 This sample illustrates the use of low-level Swift gRPC APIs in clients and servers.
 Please note that typical gRPC applications would not use these APIs but would use code generated using the Swift gRPC plugin for protoc.

-The Sessions Xcode project contains a Mac app that can be used to instantiate and run local gRPC clients and servers.
+The Simple Xcode project contains a Mac app that can be used to instantiate and run local gRPC clients and servers.
 It depends on the gRPC Xcode project, which requires a local build of the gRPC Core C library.
 To build that, please run "make" in the